The Echols Interdisciplinary Major

 - The Echols Interdisciplinary Major Application Form [Echols IMP Application 2016] with signatures by three faculty advisors.

 - A course plan comprising at least 30 graded credits to be taken at the major level in three academic fields.

 - A proposal (2-3 pages double-spaced) describing the program of study and its goals.

 - A current unofficial transcript printed from SIS.

-Applications should be submitted to the Echols Program Director, Michael Timko, no sooner than the student’s third semester of study at the College, and no later than the start of the fifth semester.
+Applications should be submitted to the Echols Program Director, Kelsey Johnson, no sooner than the student’s third semester of study at the College, and no later than the start of the fifth semester.
 In exceptional cases, we will consider applications from students in their fifth or sixth semester who have already declared another major and wish to switch to an Echols Interdisciplinary Major.

 While applications are accepted on a rolling basis, interdisciplinary major plans ideally should be formulated well in advance in order to allow proper time for review.
 Following review, and any requests for modifications to the program of study, students will be asked to complete a major declaration to be approved by the Echols Director, and the student’s major will be entered into SIS as “Interdisciplinary Major – Echols Scholar.”
 The Echols Major does not currently have a Distinguished Major option or a minimum GPA requirement.

 Selection of Advisors and Formation of the Academic Plan: